lindenb/jvarkit/docs/Gff2KnownGene.md

       What kind of help.
 One of [usage,markdown,xml].
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -sql, --sql
+      write SQL definition in that file
     --version
       print version and exit